 Sun nmary i

-List t of Abbreviations and Acronyms v
+List of Abbreviations and Acronyms vi

-Map p of the Republic of Ghana vii
+Maj p of the Republic of Ghana viii

-Tab le of Contents viii
+Tab le of Contents ix

 1. Basic Profiles 1

 1.1 Socio-Economic Profile 1

-1.2 Education Profile 2
+1.2 Education profile 2

 1.3 Health Profile 3

 1.4 Millennium Development Goals (MDGs) Indicators 4

-1.5 National Commitment to Gender Issues 5
+1.5 National commitment to gender issues 5

 2. General Situation of Women and Government Policy on Gender 6

 2.1 General Situation of Women in Ghana 6

 2.2 Government Policy on Gender 12

 2.3 National Machinery for the Advancement of Women 16

 3. Current Situation of Gender by Sector 19

 3.1 Education 19

 3.2 Health 23

-3.3 Agriculture and Rural Development
+3.3 Agriculture and Rural Development 26

 3.4 Employment and Economic Activities 31

 4. Gender Mainstreaming in JICA's Projects 34

-5. Gender Issues and Mainstreaming Gender When Planning Future Interventions in Ghana 37
+5. Gender Issues and Mainstreaming Gender When Planning Future Interventions in Ghana .
+37

 5.1 Support for Women's Empowerment 37

-5.2
+5.2 Integration of the Gender Perspectives at the Planning Stage

 5.3 Ghanaian Counterparts as Gender Resource Persons 38

-6. Gender-related Strategies and Projects by Other Major Donors and NGOs
+6. Gender-related Strategies and Projects by Other Major Donors and NGOs 39

-6.1 Major Bi-lateral Donors' Strategy on Gender
+6.1 Major Bi-lateral Donors' Strategy on Gender 39

 6.2 List of Gender-related Projects by Other Major Donors and NGOs 39

 7. Gender Information Sources 41

 7.1 List of Gender-related Organizations 41

 7.2 List of Gender-related Reports and References 42

 8. Definitions 43

-9. References 47